Lala Lala

-Lala Lala is the indie rock project of Chicago-based songwriter Lillie West (guitar, vocals).
+Lillie Amadea West, known professionally as Lala Lala, is an indie rock musician and songwriter based in Chicago.

-Biography
+Early life

-Lillie West was raised in London and moved with her family to Los Angeles when she was a teenager.
-She would soon relocate to Chicago to attend the School of the Art Institute of Chicago and become involved with the city's underground music scene.
-A long time fan of music, it wasn't until West began college that she would begin to create music of her own after being encouraged by a friend to purchase a guitar from Craigslist.
-According to her IMDb page, she has performed roles in films of her father, the Tomb Raider and Con Air director Simon West, while growing up.
-Lillie described being the acclaimed filmmakers daughter to Paper Magazine in a 2018 interview, “My dad is a filmmaker, and he has filmed pretty much every moment of my life from when I was born.”
+West was born in California, but was raised in London until she was twelve years old.
+Her father is filmmaker Simon West.
+She then moved with her family to Los Angeles and attended the Los Angeles County High School for the Arts.
+She attended the School of the Art Institute of Chicago; while enrolled, she became involved with the city's underground music scene.
+A long time fan of music, it was not until West began college that she would begin to create music of her own after being encouraged by a friend to purchase a guitar from Craigslist.
+She dropped out of college after "a year and two months", moving to Chicago full-time when she was 19.

 Career

 Lala Lala's debut album, Sleepyhead, was self-released in 2016 and was followed up by their sophomore album titled The Lamb, which was released in September 2018 on Sub Pop imprint Hardly Art.
 Upon the announcement of the band's second album, Stereogum gave Lala Lala the prestigious recognition of "Band to Watch" in July 2018.
 The release of Lala Lala's sophomore album, The Lamb, was met with favorable reviews by various notable publications, including Pitchfork, whose review by Steven Arroyo states that "On her second album, Lillie West retains the charming simplicity of her songs, but she finds new depth as a songwriter as she explores the act of standing up to herself," awarding the album with a high numerical score as well.

 In January 2019, Lala Lala released a single titled "Siren 042," a collaboration with Yoni Wolf, frontman of the American band WHY?, which was premiered on the Fader and was reviewed well by music outlets.
 A writer for NPR, Adelaide Sandstrom, praises the collaboration, "Siren 042," writing that the song displays West's "ability to offset sharp lyricism with shimmering guitar and singalong-worthy vocal refrains."